 The ebony-colored fiberboard head plate with mother-of-pearl inlay scraped down perfectly smooth.
 It will look great, once re-finished.
 I removed and re-glued the binding around the headstock, something I had wanted to do for a long time.

 Satisfied with the results thus far, I set out to remove the neck.
-Using a soldering iron I heated the 15th fret (one fret wire closer to the soundhole than the point where the neck joins the body and carefully removed it with nippers.
-Heating the fret helps minimize chip out of the brittle ebony, as the barbed fret tang is forced up and out, against its design.
+Using my high-tech fret removal tool (a soldering iron) I heated the 15th fret (one fret wire closer to the soundhole than the point where the neck joins the body and carefully removed it with nippers.
+Heating the fret helps to minimize chip out of the brittle ebony, as the barbed fret tang is forced up and out.
+Those barbs aren't designed for fret removal, so they do tend to grab, tear, fracture and chip the wood on their way up and out.

-The geometry of the neck joint is, essentially, a mortise and tenon, with the tenon being flared slightly to form a shallow dovetail shape which permits the tenon (or tail) of the neck to lightly wedge into the corresponding mortise, a tapered cavity cut out into the neck block.
+The geometry of the neck joint is a mortise and tenon, with the tenon being flared slightly to form a shallow dovetail shape which permits the tenon (or tail) of the neck to lightly wedge into the corresponding mortise, a tapered cavity cut out into the neck block.
 This wedged dovetail joint resists the pull of the strings just fine without any glue.
-Technically, the neck need only be kept from shifting up and out of it’s socket.
-Two methods are used to secure the neck, one being a tapered pin that runs horizontally across the block and through the tail.
-The most common method is to apply glue ONLY to the sides (shoulders) of the tenon, adhering the long grain of the tenon to the long grain of the mortise.
-This is sufficient to hold the neck in place.
+Technically, the neck need only be kept from shifting up and out of its socket.
+Two methods are traditionally used to secure such a neck, one being a tapered pin that runs horizontally across the block and through the tail.
+The most common method is to lightly apply glue ONLY to the sides (shoulders) of the tenon, adhering the long grain of the tenon to the long grain of the mortise.
+This is the proper way to glue in a dovetail neck, and is sufficient to hold a well-fitted neck in place.

 (Note: A telltale sign of a neck reset, especially one where more hot water than steam has been used is dried white powdery rivulets of watery glue residue inside the body of a guitar - happily missing from this instrument!
 And I am not going to introduce any, either.)